Modern Talking: 1998–2003: Reunion

-In the beginning of 1998, the duo reunited and had their first performance together in March on the German TV show Wetten, dass..?.
-They released a remixed version of their 1984 single "You're My Heart, You're My Soul", which features Eric Singleton on the rap vocals.
-Their first comeback album Back for Good, which included four new tracks, as well as all of the previous hits remixed with modern techniques, stayed at number one in Germany for five consecutive weeks and managed to top the charts in fifteen countries, eventually selling three million copies in Europe alone.
-The duo won the award for Best Selling German Band at the World Music Awards that year.
-The follow-up album Alone also went straight to number one in Germany and was very successful elsewhere; the album managed to sell over one million units in Europe alone.
+At the beginning of 1998, the duo got back together, performing in the March on the German TV show Wetten, dass..?.
+They released a remixed version of their 1984 single "You're My Heart, You're My Soul", featuring Eric Singleton on rap vocals.
+Their first comeback album Back for Good, which included four new tracks, as well as all of the previous hits remixed with up-to-date techniques, took the number-one spot in 15 countries, occupying Germany's for five consecutive weeks.
+It would sell three million copies in Europe alone.
+The duo won Best Selling German Band at the World Music Awards that year.
+The follow-up album, Alone, also went straight to number one in Germany, and was very successful elsewhere: over one million sales in Europe alone.

-Bohlen and Anders followed the 1980s Modern Talking pattern as they chose to release two singles from each album, as in the past.
-A series of singles and four more albums followed such as Year of the Dragon, America, Victory and Universe.
-After reaching the point where they had already collected over 400 gold and platinum awards worldwide, Bohlen and Anders decided to disband again in 2003 just before the release of another best-of compilation.
-The second break-up seemed to have been triggered mainly from the negative portrayal of Anders by Bohlen written in his autobiography published on 4 October 2003.
-In the course of all the disputes which eventually drove the duo to its break-up, Bohlen was involved in Deutschland sucht den Superstar (DSDS), the German edition of the UK's Pop Idol.
-The compilation album was released in 2003 entitled The Final Album which contained all of the duo's singles.
-Thomas Anders started another solo career immediately after the end of Modern Talking, while Bohlen had by now begun devoting most of his time to new talents, especially those he discovered on DSDS.
+Bohlen and Anders followed their 1980s practice of choosing to release two singles from an album.
+A series of singles and four further albums followed: Year of the Dragon, America, Victory and Universe.
+In 2003, after chalking up over 400 gold and platinum awards worldwide, Bohlen and Anders disbanded again, just before releasing another best-of compilation.
+This second break-up was reportedly sparked by Bohlen's negative portrayal of Anders in his autobiography, published 4 October 2003.
+The period of division between them was one in which Bohlen was involved with Deutschland sucht den Superstar (DSDS), the German edition of the UK's TV talent show Pop Idol.
+2003's compilation, entitled The Final Album, contained all of the duo's singles.
+Thomas Anders relaunched his solo career immediately after the end of Modern Talking, while Bohlen was devoting most of his time to new talent, especially those discovered on DSDS.